 Loch Lomond Golf Course and the Carrick Golf Course and Spa.

 Within 20 miles

 Arrochar – hiking and climbing on the ‘Arrochar Alps’ including ‘The Cobbler’.

-Tarbet – loch cruises.
+Tarbet – Loch Lomond cruises.

 Dumbarton – Medieval castle, Denny Ship Tank Maritime Museum, walks on the Lang Crags.